Aceinna/docs_openrtk/tutorial/CAN_DBC/CAN_DBC_SetCommandMessages.rst

 *Set Data Packet Type(s)*

-    The following table provides the *Set Data Packet Type(s)* payload.
+    The following table provides the payload byte field.
 The 3 bits in the "data packet types" are bits in a bitmask that can be combined to use any 1 type, any 2 types, or all 3 types

     .. table::  *Set Data Packet Type(s) Field*